-- "open" or once through, in which the fuel is irradiated in the reactor, then considered to be waste when it is removed; - >> partial recycle or twice through, in which the used fuel is reprocessed to recover plutonium and the remaining fissile uranium, converted to mixed Pu-U oxide (MOX) fuel and reused once in current reactor types, or used fuel from one reactor type (e.g. light water reactor (LWR)) is used as fuel in another reactor type with a lower uranium enrichment requirement (e.g. CANDU); and - Closed" or full recycle, in which the used fuel is reprocessed to recover plutonium and other actinides, then used in advanced reactors such as fast neutron reactors (FRs).
+- >> open or once through, in which the fuel is irradiated in the reactor, then considered to be waste when it is removed; - partial recycle or twice through, in which the used fuel is reprocessed to recover plutonium and the remaining fissile uranium, converted to mixed Pu-U oxide (MOX) fuel and reused once in current reactor types, or used fuel from one reactor type (e.g. LWR) is used as fuel in another reactor type with a lower uranium enrichment requirement (e.g. CANDU); and - >>> closed or full recycle, in which the used fuel is reprocessed to recover plutonium and other actinides, then used in advanced reactors such as fast neutron reactors (FRs).
 The FR used fuel is then reprocessed and continuously recycled in the FRs to extract additional energy.
 Depending on the configuration of the reactor, additional amounts of natural or depleted uranium or reprocessed used fuel can be added to replenish the fuel consumed in the FR.
 Other advanced reactor designs, such as molten salt reactors can also be used in closed fuel cycles.

-Other variations can include different combinations of reactors, such as a two-tier (or "double strata") cycle, including combinations of conventional reactors (with or without MOX fuel), advanced reactors and/or accelerator-driven systems.
+Other variations can include different combinations of reactors, such as a two-tier (or double strata) cycle, including combinations of conventional reactors (with or without MOX fuel), advanced reactors and/or accelerator-driven systems.

 As shown in Table 1, Canada, as well as most other nuclear power generating countries, currently follows the open fuel cycle.
 A few countries, such as Belgium, Germany, France, Japan, Netherlands, and Switzerland, use or have used partial recycling, with the used MOX fuel either stored as waste, or awaiting future recycling into possible future FRs.
-Recycled uranium from LWRs can be used as new fuel for heavy water reactors (HWRs, e.g. CANDU) in countries which operate both LWRs and HWRs, such as in China.
-Once it has been reused in the HWR reactor, the used "natural uranium equivalent" (NUE) fuel is considered to be waste.
-Currently, only China, India and South Korea operate both LWRs and HWRs.
+Recycled uranium from light water reactors (LWRs) can be used as new fuel for heavy water reactors (HWRs, e.g. CANDU) in countries that operate both LWRs and HWRs, such as in China.
+Once it has been reused in the HWR reactor, the used natural uranium equivalent (NUE) fuel is considered to be waste.
+Currently, only China, India, and South Korea operate both LWRs and HWRs.
+A summary of global reprocessing capacity for commercial fuels is shown in Table 2.
+This summary does not include facilities that operate, or have operated, solely for military purposes.